commutron/neptune-dev/README.md

 Neptune v.1.5.3

 A highly customized statistical process control web app for electronics manufacturing.

+Track all aspects of building a widget.

+Items, products, process, time, nonconformaces, shortages and more.

 A Commutron Industries project.

 Built with ReactJS, MeteorJS, and MongoDB.